Isla Bonita

-Isla Bonita (イスラボニータ, foaled 21 May 2011) is a Japanese Thoroughbred racehorse and sire.
+Isla Bonita (イスラボニータ, Isura Bonīta) is a Japanese Thoroughbred racehorse and sire.
 As a juvenile in 2013 he showed very promising form as he won three of his four races including the Icho Stakes and the Tokyo Sports Hai Nisai Stakes.
 In the following year he took the JRA Award for Best Three-Year-Old Colt after winning the Kyodo Tsushin Hai, Satsuki Sho and St Lite Kinen as well as finishing second in the Tokyo Yushun and third in the autumn edition of the Tenno Sho.
 He failed to win in the next two years but ran well in several major races, being placed in the Tenno Sho and two runnings of the Mile Championship.
 In his final season he returned to winning form, taking the Yomiuri Milers Cup and the Hanshin Cup.

 Background

 Isla Bonita is a dark bay or brown horse standing 1.61 metres high, with a broad white blaze and three white socks bred and owned by the Shadai Racing Corporation.
 During his racing career he was trained by Hironori Kurita.

 He was sired by the undefeated champion Fuji Kiseki whose four wins included the Grade 1 Asahi Hai Sansai Stakes in 1994.
 As a breeding stallion he sired several other major winners including Straight Girl, Kane Hekili, Danon Chantilly (NHK Mile Cup), Sadamu Patek (Mile Championship), Fine Grain (Takamatsunomiya Kinen) and Kinshasa No Kiseki (Takamatsunomiya Kinen).
 Isla Bonita's dam Isla Cozzene was an American mare whose wins included the Listed Hawthorne Oaks in 2005.